 Petitioning a Spouse

 The consular processing path begins with the U.S. citizen or permanent resident filing a petition with USCIS.
-A marriage-based petition will generally include:
+A marriage-based petition will generally include the following forms:

 Once USCIS approves the I-130 petition, they will forward it to the National Visa Center.
 If an immigrant visa is available, the NVC will begin scheduling the consular process.
 (Remember, there’s always an immigrant visa available to the spouses of U.S. citizens.)
 For spouses of permanent residents, the case may reside with the NVC for several months while waiting for the visa to become available.